huskyroboticsteam/2016-17/README.md

 ### Python VLC
 pip install python-vlc
-ALSO make sure 32 bit VLC player is installed to the OS:
+ALSO make sure 32 bit VLC player (required for built version of UI) is installed to the OS:

 | Operating System | Installation |
 | :----------------: | :----------------------------------------------: |